KokanovicMihajlo/HomeBuddy-project/README.md

 4. Add JSDoc comments
 5. Keep test data in test methods or configuration
 6. Use the Page Object Model pattern

-## Contact

-For questions or issues, contact the QA team.